CBZF-FM: History

 In 2004, CBZ moved to the FM band on 99.5 MHz.
-The call sign was changed to CBZF-FM.
-That's because CBZ-FM was already used by the CBC Radio 2 sister station.
+The call sign was changed to CBZF-FM, as CBZ-FM was already used by the CBC Radio 2 sister station.

 Local programming

 CBZF currently produces a local morning news and current-affairs program, Information Morning with Jeanne Armstrong.
 It airs weekdays from 6:00 a.m. to 8:30 a.m. exclusively on 99.5 FM.
 CBZF also produces news and weather updates which are heard throughout the province weekdays between 9 a.m. and 6 p.m.

 Information Morning is simulcast via television station CBAT-DT to the entire province.
-The program airs Monday to Friday from 6 a.m. to 7 a.m. on CBAT.
-CBZF also carries the provincial afternoon show Shift, which can be heard between 4 p.m. and 6 p.m. weekdays and comes from CBD-FM 91.3 in Saint John.
+The program airs Monday to Friday from 6 a.m. to 8 a.m. on CBAT.
+CBZF also carries the provincial afternoon show Shift, which can be heard between 4 p.m. and 6 p.m. weekdays and comes from Fredericton.